Rapptz/discord.py/docs/api.rst

     If the ``channel`` is a :class:`TextChannel` then the ``user`` parameter is a :class:`Member`, otherwise it is a :class:`User`.

+    If the channel or user could not be found in the internal cache this event will not be called, you may use :func:`on_raw_typing` instead.

     This requires :attr:`Intents.typing` to be enabled.

     :param channel: The location where the typing originated from.